Niulakita

-Historical background
+History

 The discovery of Niulakita is claimed by travellers from Nui, led by Kaunatu who was taking people home to Vaitupu, however their canoe drifted off course to the south and they arrived at Niulakita.
 There was only saltbrush (Atriplex) and pukavai trees (Pisonia grandis) on the islands.
 Kaeula, one of the passengers, died and was buried with the last of their coconuts planted at the head of his grave.
 The island was named by Kaunatu after a place of that name on Nui.

 The first sighting recorded by Europeans of Niulakita was on 29 August 1595 by the Spanish navigator Alvaro de Mendaña during his second expedition encountered Niulakita.
-The island was charted as La Solitaria (Lonesome in Spanish).
+The island was charted as "La Solitaria" (Lonesome in Spanish).
 An attempt was made to find a port with two small vessels in its southern part but the bottom was uneven and rocky and they abandoned their attempts.

-In 1821 Captain George Barrett, of the Nantucket whaler Independence II, visited Niulakita, which he named Rocky (Group).
-This name was never much used, but Independence Island, after Barrett's ship, was one of the several names which came into general use for Niulakita during the 19th century.
-Niulakita was also known as Sophia.
+In 1821, Captain George Barrett, of the Nantucket whaler Independence II, visited Niulakita, which he named "Rocky (Group)".
+This name was never much used, but "Independence Island", after Barrett's ship, was one of the several names which came into general use for Niulakita during the 19th century.
+Niulakita was also known as "Sophia".

-In about 1879 the elders of Vaitupu were interested in Niulakita and send a working party to plant coconuts on the island.
+In about 1879, the elders of Vaitupu were interested in Niulakita and send a working party to plant coconuts on the island.
 However, in 1880 they were informed that J. C. Godeffroy und Sohn of Hamburg (operating out of Samoa) claimed ownership of the island.
-Notwithstanding this claim in 1884 the Vaitupu elders transferred their claim to Niulakita to H. M. Ruge and Company, a German trading firm that operated from Apia, for $400 in part payment of a debt of $13,000 to Ruge & Co.
+Notwithstanding this claim in 1884 the Vaitupu elders transferred their claim to Niulakita to H. M. Ruge and Company, a German trading firm that operated from Apia, for $400 in part payment of a debt of $13,000 owed to the company.
 Ruge & Co became insolvent in about 1888.
-On 15 April 1889 Niulakita was sold for $1,000 to Mr H. J. Moors, an American citizen living in Apia, Samoa.
-On 16 September 1896 Captain Gibson R.N., of HMS Curacoa, recorded in his journal that six men and six women, natives of various islands, were living on Niulakita working for Moors.
+On 15 April 1889 Niulakita was sold for $1,000 to Harry Jay Moors, an American citizen living in Apia, Samoa.
+On 16 September 1896, Captain Herbert Gibson of HMS Curacoa, recorded in his journal that six men and six women, natives of various islands, were living on Niulakita working for Moors.
 Captain Gibson determined that the island was not under American protection so he hoisted the Union Jack and delivered the flag, with a copy of the Declaration of British Protectorate, to the headman of the working party.

 In August 1896, the sailing ship Seladon of Stavanger was wrecked on the coral reef of Starbuck Island.
 The crew of 16 men were in the lifeboats with little food and water for 30 days, until they arrived at Niulakita.
 The crew were stranded for ten months until rescued by a passing steam ship.